DavidKnott/rails_engine/README.md

 # README

 ## Overview of Rails Engine API
 Rails Engine utilizes a multi-merchant sales dataset, including data on merchants, customers, items, invoices, and transactions.
 The project includes a 6-table postgresql database built in Ruby on Rails 5.
-The API provides many relationship and business intelligence queries accessible via the available routes [See Available Routes](#routes).
+The API provides many relationship and business intelligence queries accessible via the available routes ([See Available Routes](#routes)).

 ### Database Diagram